NetComposer/nksip/doc/reference/callback_functions.md

 ```

 This function is called by NkSIP to process a new incoming PUBLISH request.

-If you want to use NkSIP's _event state compositor_, simply reply the return value from calling `nksip_publish:request(Req)`.
+If you want to use NkSIP's _event state compositor_, see the [nksip_event_compositor](../plugins/event_compositor.md) plugin that manages everything automatically.

 If not implemented a _603 Decline_ will be returned.